caitlincai/foop/README.md

 # FOOP
-this contains my projects from my functional and object oriented programming (FOOP) class (2023-2024 freshman year)!
+this contains my projects from my functional and object oriented programming (FOOP) class 2023-2024 freshman year!

 **scheme**: includes 2 projects from semester 1 written in scheme, bridge and poker hands